-Based in Texas and Arizona, the solo/duo act plays shows brimming with emotion, banter, and forgotten lyrics via livestream and at coffee shops, bars, and houses across the USA.
+Based in Oklahoma and Arizona, the solo/duo act plays shows brimming with emotion, banter, and forgotten lyrics via livestream and at coffee shops, bars, and houses across the USA.

 Their new album, a reasonable distance, was released November 23, 2018.

 Zach Fountain performs as rushmore beekeepers on guitar, harmonica, mandolin, banjo, autoharp, and other instruments, looping guitar, keyboard, and drums at shows to create a full band sound.
 He has been writing songs, recording, and performing since the late 1990s and has released nine albums of original indie folk and rock music.